holderbaum/resume/resume.md

 The company is building video streaming platforms with storage in the scale of several petabytes.
-I joined as an advisor to the founder and an coach and mentor tho the product team.
-Throughout the year I helped the entire company yo create an individual agile process based on Kanban and Scrum.
-We ware able to remove many obstacles and create transparency of the development and planning efforts.
+I joined as an advisor to the founder and an coach and mentor to the product team.
+Throughout the year I helped the entire company to create an individual agile process based on Kanban and Scrum.
+We were able to remove many obstacles and create transparency of the development and planning efforts.

-Additionally to this, I am working with the developers to establish test automation and CI/CD uwing gitlab as a foundation to refactor the existing monolithic applications into maintainable services.
+Additionally to this, I am working with the developers to establish test automation and CI/CD (based on gitlab) as a foundation to refactor the existing monolithic applications into maintainable services.

 Tags: **Coaching, Advisory, Software Architecture, Agile Methods**